Social work services

 Most public hospitals employ social workers whose main task is to help people when they leave the hospital.
 They may find suitable accommodation for them, help them to find a nursing home place or ensure that the necessary supports are in place if they return home.

-The availability of social workers varies considerably from one HSE area to another.
+The availability of social workers varies from one HSE area to another.
 Some Local Health Offices employ social workers specifically to cater for the needs of older people.

 The Irish Association of Social Workers is the the national body representing social workers.
 For more information on social work, contact the Assocation at the address below (see 'Where to apply').